kahnu044/wordpress-docker/WebSite/wp-content/plugins/essential-blocks/readme.txt

 === Essential Blocks – Page Builder Gutenberg Blocks, Patterns & Templates ===
 Contributors: wpdevteam, re_enter_rupok, asif2bd, rahat89, priyomukul, jamilbd07, fencermonir, sumaiyasiddika
-Tags: WordPress Block Editor, Gutenberg Blocks Plugin, WooCommerce, Gutenberg Templates, Page Builder Requires at least: 5.8
+Tags: Gutenberg, Block Editor, Gutenberg Templates, Gutenberg WooCommerce, Gutenberg Plugin Requires at least: 5.8
 Tested up to: 6.6
 Requires PHP: 7.4
-Stable tag: 4.9.0
+Stable tag: 5.0.0
 License: GPLv3
 License URI: https://opensource.org/licenses/GPL-3.0

-The Essential Blocks Library for WordPress Gutenberg Editor.
+Gutenberg blocks library to create WordPress sites in the Gutenberg Block Editor with 60+ essential blocks, patterns, templates for WooCommerce & more

 == Description ==
-Bring your creative visions to life with **[Essential Blocks for Gutenberg](https://essential-blocks.com/)**, the ultimate blocks library for WordPress!
+Bring your creative visions to life with **[Essential Blocks for Gutenberg](https://essential-blocks.com/)**, the ultimate Gutenberg blocks library for WordPress default editor!
-Enhance your Gutenberg experience with 50+ unique blocks (more coming soon).
+Enhance your Gutenberg experience with 60+ unique blocks (more coming soon).
 Add power to the block editor using our easy-to-use blocks, which are designed to make your next WordPress page or post design easier and prettier than ever before.

 https://youtu.be/PnZx4ZOMyzI

-##DESIGN OUTSTANDING WEB PAGES WITH ADVANCED GUTENBERG BLOCKS LIBRARY!
+##DESIGN OUTSTANDING WEB PAGES WITH ADVANCED & ESSENTIAL GUTENBERG BLOCKS LIBRARY!

 [See It In Action: Check out all the interactive block demos in one place.](https://essential-blocks.com/demo/)

-###✨ COMPLETELY CUSTOMIZABLE
+###✨ BLOCK PLUGIN WITH FULL CUSTOMIZATION

-Each block comes with a bunch of options to control every possible aspect of your website design.
+Each Gutenberg block comes with a bunch of options to control every possible aspect of your website design on the block editor.
 You can design your page with endless customization options using this amazing Gutenberg blocks plugin.

-###🌐 BLOCKS GLOBAL CONTROL, COLORS & TYPOGRAPHY
+###🌐 GUTENBERG BLOCKS GLOBAL CONTROL, COLORS & TYPOGRAPHY

 Now, any block can be saved with customized styling.
 You can also personalize the colors and typography throughout your entire website.
 This boosts efficiency, so you do not have to recreate the same styling repeatedly on all pages or posts.